EWG Report: The Best & Worst Sunscreens Updated for 2017

 -Neutrogena Wet Skin Kids Sunscreen Spray, SPF 70+

--Up & Up Kids Sunscreen Stick, SPF 55
+-Up & Up Kids Sunscreen Sticks, SPF 55